Pierre-Colin/rcvs/README.md

 I don't really know what to do with the compiled files though, as I'm only testing with `cargo test`.
 Like I said, I'm still a beginner in Rust.

 ## Results
 The test `condorcet_strategies_optimal` is the main test of the library.
-Measured failure rate (how often a randomly-generated strategy beats all Condorcet strategies whose computation succeeded) was 0.7279%.
-Better numerical stability may enhance these results.
+Measured failure rate (how often a randomly-generated strategy beats all Condorcet strategies whose computation succeeded, even by an amount explained away by floating-point approximations) was 0%.